Abey-Ashebir/Waiting-List/README.md

-# 📝 TenaMart Waiting List API
+# 📝 TinaMart Waiting List API

 A secure and simple Laravel REST API to manage and analyze early user signups for **TinaMart**.
 This project includes CRUD features, statistics generation, CSV export, weekly reports, and token-based authentication using Laravel Sanctum.